My life turned upside-down and inside-out when I became plagued by cystic acne.

 I will never forget the shame they made me feel.

-As for all the other doctors in between seeing him, none of which discovered any definitive solution.
+As for all the other doctors in between seeing them, none of which discovered any definitive solution.
 There were so many suggestions that they all seemed to think it could be, like a staph infection, possibly hormonal, maybe hair folliculitis, or just severe acne, and one believed it to be initiated by an allergy.

 Although, In the end, the one who thought an allergy seemed to be the closest and most accurate.
 Interestingly enough, he was actually an ER doctor that I saw.
 I went to an ER because it started to literally spread before my eyes and it terrified me, but it was on a weekend.
 He was the most thorough and compassionate of all, aside from my GP.
 When I think about him now, I get teary eyed because how much he showed he cared.
 When he first saw me and did a quick glance of my skin, he even said, “you know, I’m here to deal with serious or life threatening issues?”
 Then, before I could even respond, it was as if he saw how bleak and distressed my soul had become, and he said “but, it’s ok, I understand why you came and how this can make you really concerned.”
 He did some blood work, and he closely examined my body and found I had several patches of eczema and he completely argued against it just being staph.